Frequently Asked Questions

 All Souls is a large church and it can at first seem overwhelming.
 The crucial thing is to get involved.
-The best thing to do is come to one of our regular Open Evenings (see right for dates)

 For the majority of people, that means joining a small group (which might be Springboard or the Student ministry for example).
 If you have an idea where you might most feel at home, feel free to contact the relevant ministry leader through this website.

 Will I be asked to do anything up front?

 The simple answer is 'no'!
 We welcome many visitors on a Sunday and therefore want All Souls to be as safe and as unthreatening a place as possible.
 All those involved up at the front have volunteered.
 So you will never be asked to do anything you do not want to do.